Market Analysts see Howmet Aerospace Inc. [HWM] gaining to $40. Time to buy?

-Howmet Aerospace Inc. [NYSE: HWM] stock went on an upward path that rose over 0.19% on Wednesday, amounting to a one-week price decrease of less than -1.31%.
+Howmet Aerospace Inc. [NYSE: HWM] price plunged by -1.94 percent to reach at -$0.58.
 The company report on October 16, 2021 that Howmet Aerospace Board Approves Quarterly Dividends.

 The Board of Directors of Howmet Aerospace (NYSE:HWM) declared (a) a dividend of 2 cents per share on the outstanding Common Stock of the Company, to be paid on November 25, 2021, to the holders of record of the Common Stock at the close of business on November 5, 2021; and (b) a dividend of 93.75 cents per share on the outstanding $3.75 Cumulative Preferred Stock (“Class A Stock”) of the Company, to be paid on January 1, 2022 to the holders of record of the Class A Stock at the close of business on December 10, 2021.